dessa-oss/atlas/api_docs/sources/xgboost_example.md

 results = best_results(predictions, y_test)
 results.run()
 ```
 Notice that we also call `.run()` on the final stage.
+When stages are created, Foundations tracks them with a directed acyclic graph (DAG) of the different defined stages.
+This allows stages to be run independently of each other for debugging or testing.
+In addition, all input and output stages prior to the executed stage in the DAG are automatically run as well so that the expected result can be properly captured.

-Since we want to run the whole pipeline, we call `.run()` to the **last** stage in the pipeline.
+Since we want to run the whole model workflow, we call `.run()` to the **last** stage in the pipeline.
 This signals to Foundations that essentially we want to run the final stage, as well as every previous stage which has inputs to the final one.

 When we call `.run()` on the final stage, Foundations will execute all stages and properly pass in the returned values into the proper coressponding stages.
 Essentially, a graph of defined stages is created and will run all stages that lead to the final stage.
 This creates a workflow where each stage can have its own logging and tracking:
 ```